ome/devspace/README.md

     **NOTE: you have to create manually all new volume directories to avoid permission issues**

-    Copy from apprppriate existing jobs and point to the new node
+    Copy from appropriate existing jobs and point to the new node

 ## Job workflow